kdybek/nvim-config/README.md

 Dependencies that need to be installed separately:
 - CMake
-- shader-language-server
 - Ninja
 - LLDB
+- Clang
 - Ripgrep
+- Python3
-- Octave
+- GNU Octave
 - Node.js
-- Python3
+- shader-language-server

-If in the directory where nvim is opened "local-init.lua" script is present, it will be executed at the end of "init.lua".
+If in the directory where nvim is opened "local-init.lua" script is present, it will be executed after main initialization.